richardvenneman/appsignal-docs/source/application/integrations/jira.html.md

 Before we can link AppSignal to JIRA we need to configure JIRA to accept our OAuth request.

-Sign in to JIRA and open the "Administration" dropdown in the header.
-Then select "Applications" from the dropdown.
+Sign in to JIRA and open the "Hamburger" menu on the bottom of the sidebar.
+Then select "Edit".

 ![Administration navigation](/images/screenshots/jira/navigation.png)